 It doesn't take long to learn a basic knowledge of the game, but you don't need to be an expert to enjoy watching the fast, adrenaline-pumping danger and action of polo.

 Just be aware of this much: there are four players to a polo team, each with numbers on their backs.
 Each team is attempting to hit the ball in a "goal" on the opposite side of the field.
 Once a goal is scored, the players switch goals.

 Players can be penalized for blocking the right of way or hooking a player with a mallet (but players are allowed to "hook" other mallets – use their own mallet to keep another player from swinging and hitting the ball).
-In polo, there are three types of penalties: penalty #2, where the shot is taken from 30 yards, penalty #3, with 40 yards, and penalty #4, with 60 yards.
+There are two mounted umpires on the polo field, and a third man on the sideline.
+Penalties vary based on the severity of the foul.

 Spectator Tips and Traditions

 Safety comes first, even for spectators – polo is a very action-packed game, with horses and riders often coming very close to the sidelines.
 Balls are also known to be hit awry and sail off the field.
 A distance of at least ten feet from the marked edge of the field is recommended.

 The polo match takes place on a field that is roughly nine times the size of a football field, so a good pair of binoculars can be instrumental to fully enjoy the game.
 Remember to come early to enjoy a late lunch, tea/snack, or early dinner before the match, and to take the time to go and admire the ponies and players as they warm up and gear up for the sport ahead.